HTTP

 Using semicolons as separatorsPermissions-Policy: geolocation=(self); microphone=() is incorrect.
 Use commas: Permissions-Policy: geolocation=(self), microphone=().

-Only sending Feature-Policy — if you only send Feature-Policy, modern Chrome and Edge ignore it completely.
-You must send Permissions-Policy for current browser coverage.
+Only sending Feature-Policy — if you only send Feature-Policy, modern Chromium browsers ignore it completely.
+Current protection requires Permissions-Policy.